Essex Fells, New Jersey: Local government

-In November 2014, the Borough Council appointed Greg Hindy to fill the vacant seat expiring in December 2016 that had been held by Jane McWilliams, until she resigned from office.
+In November 2014, the borough council appointed Greg Hindy to fill the vacant seat expiring in December 2016 that had been held by Jane McWilliams, until she resigned from office.
 In the November 2015 general election, Hindy was elected to serve the balance of the term of office.

 Federal, state, and county representation

-Essex Fells is located in the 10th Congressional District and is part of New Jersey's 27th state legislative district.
+Essex Fells is located in the 10th Congressional District and is part of New Jersey's 40th state legislative district.

 Politics

 As of March 2011, there were a total of 1,696 registered voters in Essex Fells, of which 347 (20.5%) were registered as Democrats, 847 (49.9%) were registered as Republicans and 499 (29.4%) were registered as Unaffiliated.
 There were 3 voters registered as Libertarians or Greens.

-Essex Fells has supported Republican presidential candidates in each of the last five presidential elections, though the margins of victory have decreased.
+On a local level, Essex Fells has elected a Republican mayor in every vote held since becoming a borough in 1902.